 - Construct a CubeSat as part of a multi-year project that promises to culminate in YUAA’s first satellite in low earth orbit

-In 2010, YUAA began launching high-altitude balloon projects designed to photograph the Earth and perform atmospheric experiments.
+YUAA began in 2010 by launching high-altitude balloon projects designed to photograph the Earth and perform atmospheric experiments.
 YUAA’s second balloon, Horizon, took this website’s banner image.

 In 2013, Yale Aerospace expanded into high-power rocketry, winning first place in the Astro-Egg Lander event of the Battle of the Rockets competition in Culpeper, Virginia.
 At the same time, YUAA created the Command Center, an electronic control and communication module programmable for use in any aircraft.